bfosberry/teamspeak_server/README.md

 along with the standard info which is always available:
 * error
 * status
-* docker_id

 ## Actions

-Setting $SERVER_ID/actions = "restart" will perform a soft restart of the teamspeak server.
+Setting $SERVER_ID/actions/restart = true will perform a soft restart of the teamspeak server.
 Once the teamspeak server restart message has begin, the action is deleted from etcd.

+The supported actions are
+* restart - soft restart the application
+* reset - delete state and logs and restart the application
+* delete_logs - delete the logs
+* halt - clean up etcd server info and prepare for shutdown

+Halting and deleting logs without doing a reset could leave the server in a broken state requiring a reset.

 ## Ports

 This container exposes 3 ports as required for teamspeak.
-These ports will not be mapped one for one on the host.
+These ports will not be mapped directly one on the host.

 ## Volumes